duclamvan/OmniStock/replit.md

 # Recent Changes (November 21, 2025)

+## Latest Updates
+1. **Dynamic User Display in Header** - Fixed hardcoded username "ronak_03" in MobileResponsiveLayout.tsx by replacing with `{user?.firstName} {user?.lastName}` from useAuth context.
+Role and email now also display dynamically from the authenticated user object.

+2. **Landing Cost List Expandable Items** - Added collapsible items section to each shipment card in Landing Cost List showing:
+   - Product name, quantity (with × symbol), SKU, and category for each item
+   - Type-safe implementation with `ensureNumber()` helper to prevent string/number type mismatches
+   - Array-based state management (`useState<number[]>`) with proper deduplication
+   - Fully controlled Radix Collapsible component using both `open` and `onOpenChange` props
+   - Independent expansion/collapse for each shipment card
+   - Tested with rapid clicking scenarios (10x expansion, 3x collapse) - all passing

 ## Critical Bug Fixes
 1. **Dashboard formatDate Function** - Fixed runtime error "d.getTime is not a function" by adding proper type validation for Date/string/null/undefined inputs in currencyUtils.ts